-An important piece of case work with a young person in care includes forming a safety and support network.
+An important part of working with a young person in care includes forming a safety and support network.
 A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the young person, the family and Child Safety and work together to develop and maintain a plan that will ensure the young person’s long term safety, belonging and wellbeing.

-Network members are not add-ons to the case work but are integral to case and safety planning.
-In this integrated practice approach, network members are essential to enhancing safety as they keep in regular contact with the young person and their families, take specific actions when situations become fragile or dangerous, and listen and respond to the young person and their worries.
+Network members are not add-ons but are integral to case and safety planning.
+In this integrated practice approach, network members are essential to enhancing safety as they keep in regular contact with the young person, their families and carer, take specific actions when situations become fragile or dangerous, and listen and respond to the young person and their worries.